 Each cohort of Hāpaitia te Manukura Leadership Development Programme is limited to 40 Manukura (leaders).
 Keeping group numbers small ensures every participant receives personalised, high-quality guidance and support from our expert facilitators throughout the journey.

-Because of this intentionally low number, spaces are expected to fill quickly!
+Due to this intentionally low number, spaces are expected to fill up quickly!
 We encourage you to register your interest early to secure your place in this unique leadership experience.
+If you enrol once we are full your name will be added to the waitlist for the next cohort of the programme.

-The Hāpaitia te Manukura Leadership Development Programme blends kanohi ki te kanohi wānanga, virtual wānanga, and self-directed online learning to create a rich, connected learning experience.
+The Hāpaitia te Manukura Leadership Development Programme combines kanohi ki te kanohi wānanga, virtual wānanga, and self-directed online learning to create a rich and connected learning experience.

-A series of 75min Zoom wānanga that will include: a 30min learning module with a 45min self-facilitated, professional learning group wānanga.
+A series of 75-minute Zoom wānanga that will include: a 30-minute learning module with a guest expert speaker, followed by a 45-minute self-facilitated, professional learning group wānanga.
 Leaders will work in groups of three to connect, support, and challenge each other throughout the journey.
-Reflections will be guided by Tū Rangatira and the Educational Leadership Capability Framework.
+Reflections will be guided by Tū Rangatira and the Educational Leadership Capability Framework and will be directly linked to their own Professional Growth Cycle.

 Participants complete two self-directed Kōwae Ako (online courses):